 Compost organisms need a moist environment.
 The pile should be as damp as a wrung-out sponge, but not dripping wet.
 Make sure leaves are damp when you add them to the compost pile because they will not break down if they are dry.
 Since moisture evaporates as the pile heats up (a sign of active composting), let rain and snow replace it, or add water during dry spells.
 A cover helps retain moisture in hot weather.

 There are two companies that provide weekly curbside composting services in Tyngsborough:

 Hazardous Material Disposal

 Tyngsborough hosts and annual Hazardous waste day when Tyngsborough and Dunstable residents may drop off a number of hazardous waste items.
-For a full list of what items are accepted and which ones are not, please click here:

 Other communities have reciprocity agreements and allow Tyngsborough residents to dispose of hazardous materials on the following dates:

 |8 – 12||Call to register: (978) 674-4309 – Checks only|